Skip to main content

 Anything Else?

-Sprints cannot be made longer or shortened.
+Sprints cannot be made longer or shorter.
 A sprint can only be canceled if the sprint goal becomes obsolete.
-Only the product owner has the authority to cancel the sprint.
+Only the product owner can cancel the sprint.

 • Hidden